usaidsherwani/gitHubValidationValidRepo/Introduction To Istiouk806/Installation and First Stepsuk80/step2.md

 ---
-title: Introduction to Istio and installation process sync
+title: Introduction to Istio and installation process syn

 ---
 <!--Installation of Istio in the cluster-->